learn-js/learnjs-01-introduction/book.md

 The magic of programming belongs to those who practice.

-See what some old wizards had to say about the similarities between programming and sorcery in a book called Structure and Interpretation of Computer Programs:
+See what some old wizards (Gerald Jay Sussman and Hal Abelson) had to say about the similarities between programming and sorcery in a book called _Structure and Interpretation of Computer Programs_:

 ```
 A computational process is indeed much like a sorcerer's idea of a spirit.
 It cannot be seen or touched.
 It is not composed of matter at all.
 However, it is very real.
 It can perform intellectual work.
 It can answer questions.
 It can affect the world by disbursing money at a bank or by controlling a robot arm in a factory.
 The programs we use to conjure processes are like a sorcerer's spells.
 They are carefully composed from symbolic expressions in arcane and esoteric _programming languages_ that prescribe the tasks we want our processes to perform.